'Mona Lisa Joker' by Alex Gross

 Discover new ways to support your practice by combining the use of a canvas print with your creative ingenuity.
 Whether you want to work on top of an image as a multimedia piece, use your digital sketches as an underpainting, or produce an edition variant of an existing work, the potentials are limitless.

 Prints for Panepinto Galleries

 Our studio can print highly-accurate facsimiles of artwork on canvas and linen.
-These surfaces with fine weaves and excellent coatings on a variety of finishes will reproduce your artwork with great detail and color fidelity, whether it was created on a canvas or not.
+Obtaining the highest quality scans is the first step.
+Then, we can print on our surfaces that offer a variety of finishes with fine weaves and excellent coatings.
+We will reproduce your artwork with great detail and color fidelity, whether it was created on a canvas or not.

 All our canvas prints are archival and created with the highest level of reproduction quality.
 The digital pigment prints we make should not be confused with online canvas printers who use solvent inks.
-We create canvas prints of exceptional quality on professionally formulated surfaces to ensure the best representation of the artwork possible.
+We create canvas prints of exceptional quality, on professionally formulated surfaces fit for museum exhibition, to ensure the best representation of the artwork possible.

 'Age of Covid' by Alex Gross

 The fine weave of canvas and linen combined with state of the art coatings allow photos printed on canvas to be truly sharp, detailed with deep blacks, and possessive of a full tonal range similar to many top papers.
 Matte canvas is popular due to its lack of reflectivity to create deep velvety blacks, while white satin canvas gives the additional shine and pop of a lustre paper.